Certification and Classification of Linear Quantum Error Mitigation Methods: Certification Scheme

 Then we solve these equations simultaneously with \(\eBiasProxyM=\eBiasTarget\) and \(\scalabilityGlobal=\scalabilityTarget\) to obtain \(\eExpect\) as a function of \(\eBiasTarget\) and \(\scalabilityTarget\) (and possibly \(\nGate\)).
 In this case \(\eExpect=\eThreshold\) (\ie the noise boundary):

 The larger the boundary the higher the noise level we can mitigate, so larger boundaries imply better mitigation methods.
-However, it is the rate of change with \(\scalabilityTarget\) that is more interesting when we are comparing methods in the large circuit regime (see \secR{LargeCircuitRegime}).
+However, it is the rate of change with \(\scalabilityTarget\) that is more interesting when we are comparing methods in the large-circuit regime (see \secR{LargeCircuitRegime}).

 For an examples of a noise boundary calculation see \appSR{noiseBoundaryWorkedExample}.